James-Montgomery/team_standards/README.md

   * Python Unit Tests: [Nose Tests](https://nose.readthedocs.io/en/latest/)

 ## Github <a name="github"></a>

+Versioning standards are important to make sure that a record of work is kept and accessible.
+THis is not only for the sake of accountability, but also to help with bugs.
+If a production roll back is required to fall back to a past stable version...we want to actually have a record of that version!

 * All projects are in a repository
 * It's easier to condense code/projects/repositories than to split them